Alisson injury: Blow for Liverpool as goalkeeper Alisson taken off injured in season opener against Norwich | Goal.com

 It was a first Premier League appearance since May 2018 for the Spaniard, whose contract was not renewed by West Ham at the end of last season.

-Adrian was only signed earlier this week as a replacement for Simon Mignolet, who joined Club Brugges in a £8.2 million ($10m) switch.
+Adrian was only signed earlier this week as a replacement for Simon Mignolet, who joined Club Brugge in a £8.2 million ($10m) switch.

+But the 32-year-old could now be set for an extended period in goal for Liverpool, depending on the extent of Alisson's injury.

+Should Alisson be forced to miss an extended period it would be a huge blow for the Reds, who saw the Brazilian solidify their goalkeeping position last season after his arrival from Roma.